ctheune/assembly-cms/doc/index.rst

 =======

 The Assembly website has been run using Plone since fall of 2003.
-In those past 6 years it was run relatively successfully without major outtages.
+In those past 6 years it was run relatively successfully without major outages.
 However, webcrew's (and the CMS editors') experience hasn't been free from negative experiences: